Shakespeare Schools Festival - Malawi

 Festival Days are busy!
 Participants gather at Kamuzu Academy not only to perform their own plays but also to watch the contributions of other schools.

-Please enjoy the separate accounts of our 2017 and 2018 Festivals, which together have involved over three hundred and fifty pupils and teachers from some seven schools.
+Please enjoy the separate accounts of our 2017, 2018 and 2019 Festivals, which together have involved over seven hundred and fifty pupils and teachers from some twelve schools and one youth group.
 They include primary and secondary, girls' and boys', private and Government sponsored, (relatively) wealthy and (the poorest of the) poor.
+In 2019 we welcomed special needs pupils from two deaf schools for the first time.

 The Festival is not competitive.
 However, all participants receive a certificate to commemorate the part they have played in allowing the Festival to happen.
 It is a most attractive aspect of the ethos of the Festival that schools are so willing to help each other.